 Recession Indicator: How Far Away Might the Next Recession Be?

-If the above trend continues, then that equates to just weeks until the spread drops below zero into the danger zone.
+If the above trend continues, then it could be any day now that the spread drops below zero into the danger zone.
 The 3 previous occasions the 2s10s spread went below zero, a recession followed soon after (red zones in the chart above or see grey areas in the live chart below).

 On average a recession has followed 54 weeks after the yield curve inverted.
 But the time delay has varied greatly.